 Prescription antidepressant medications simply restore the brain’s natural levels of certain naturally produced neurotransmitters.
 You don’t feel antidepressant medications in the way you feel other mood-altering drugs such as alcohol, tranquilizers or amphetamines.
 The improvements experienced with antidepressants seem to come from re-establishing natural levels of certain neurotransmitters produced by the brain.

 Support groups are an excellent place to share experiences, suggestions, information, and, obviously, support.
 Perhaps the most important knowledge to be gained from support groups is that you are not alone.
 People often benefit by gathering with others going through similar experiences.
 Those who are healing from depression are no exception.
+There are also specialized support groups for people dealing with bipolar depression, depression related to PTSD, and more.
+No matter what you’re going through, there are plenty of ways to find community and support.

 Four ways you can begin the healing process: